Quantum Cosmology

 There are several subtle issues connected with this problem.
 First, one does not yet know a general expression for the entropy of the gravitational field; the only exception is the black-hole entropy, which is given by the expression

-where $A$ is the surface area of the event horizon, $l_{\rm P}$ is the Planck length and $k_{\rm B}$ denotes Boltzmann's constant.
+where $A$ is the surface area of the event horizon, $l_{\rm P}$ is the Planck length, and $k_{\rm B}$ denotes Boltzmann's constant.
 According to this formula, the most likely state for our universe would result if all matter would assemble into a gigantic black hole; this would maximize (\ref{SBH}).
-More generally, Roger Penrose has suggested to use the Weyl tensor as a measure of gravitational entropy \cite{Zeh}.
+More generally, Roger Penrose has suggested to use the Weyl tensor as a measure of gravitational entropy; see, for example, \cite{Zeh,kiefer21} and the references therein.
 The cosmological situation is depicted in Figure~5 which expresses the very special nature of the big bang (small Weyl tensor) and the generic nature of a big crunch (large Weyl tensor).
 Entropy would thus increase from big bang to big crunch.

 Second, since these boundary conditions apply in the very early (or very late) universe, the problem has to be treated within quantum gravity.
 But as we have seen, there is no external time in quantum gravity -- so what does the notion `arrow of time' mean?